 What’s the best time to visit Syracuse?

-Few facts about Syracuse
+a Few facts about Syracuse

-This 2,700-year-old city founded by Ancient Greek Corinthians and Teneans was at the time one of the most important Ancient cities.
+This 2,700-year-old city founded by ancient Greek Corinthians and Teneans was at the time one of the most important ancient cities.
 The city of rich history, culture and architecture was also the birthplace of the mathematician and engineer Archimedes.
 Today, Syracuse is one of the most famous summer destinations in Italy with its old town Ortigia being listed a UNESCO World Heritage Site.
 The city gained fame at the beginning of the century, when the Malena movie, starring Monica Bellucci, was filmed there.

 One Day in Syracuse Itinerary

-Start your day exploring Neapolis archaeological park
+Start your day by exploring the Neapolis archaeological park

 Visit the Syracuse market